-Progress and achievement across the Curriculum for students in Years 1-10
+Progress and achievement across the Curriculum

-Our assessment, aromatawai and reporting systems will need to evolve in order to support a focus on progress and achievement across the whole curriculum.
-The Ministry is working with teachers, students, parents, whānau, iwi and communities to ensure our teachers and kaiako, schools and kura have the capability and tools they need to provide the right learning opportunities and support for each student.
+Our aromatawai, assessment and reporting systems will need to evolve in order to support a focus on progress and achievement across the curriculum.
+A Ministerial Advisory Group is leading this work, alongside a Reference Group gathering input from teachers, leaders, students, parents, whānau, iwi and communities.
+Their work will support teachers and kaiako, schools and kura to make sure every child experiences rich opportunities to learn and progress in the important learning they are entitled to.

 How you can be involved